douglasramiro/kops-spot-workshop/README.md

     kubectl version
     ```

 5. In addition to kOps and kubectl, install [yq](https://github.com/mikefarah/yq/), a portable command-line YAML processor.
 You can follow yq [installation instructions](https://mikefarah.gitbook.io/yq/) for your system.
-On Cloud9 and Linux, we can install yq with the command on the right.
+On Cloud9 and Linux, you can install yq with the command on the right.
 The command requires that Go tools are installed in your environment.
 You can run  `go version` to check if Go is already installed in your environment; if it is not, [install go tools](https://golang.org/doc/install#install) before proceeding with this step.

     ```bash
     GO111MODULE=on go get github.com/mikefarah/yq ; export PATH=$PATH:~/go/bin